 The original Guidelines and the first update were developed by an ASA-appointed Task Force of ten members, consisting of Anesthesiologists in private and academic practices from various geographic areas of the United States and two consulting methodologists from the ASA Committee on Standards and Practice Parameters.

 The original Guidelines and the first update in 2002 were developed by means of a seven-step process.
 First, the Task Force reached consensus on the criteria for evidence.
 Second, original published research studies from peer-reviewed journals relevant to difficult airway management were reviewed and evaluated.
 Third, expert consultants were asked to: (1) participate in opinion surveys on the effectiveness of various difficult airway management recommendations and (2) review and comment on a draft of the Guidelines.
 Fourth, opinions about the Guideline recommendations were solicited from a sample of active members of the ASA.
-Fifth, opinion-based information obtained during open forums for the original Guidelines, and for the previous updated Guidelines, was evaluated.
-Sixth, the consultants were surveyed to assess their opinions on the feasibility of implementing the updated Guidelines.
-Seventh, all available information was used to build consensus to finalize the updated Guidelines.
+Fifth, opinion-based information obtained during open forums for the original Guidelines,

 In 2011, the ASA Committee on Standards and Practice Parameters requested that the updated Guidelines published in 2002 be re-evaluated.
 This update consists of an evaluation of literature published since completion of the first update, and an evaluation of new survey findings of expert consultants and ASA members.
 A summary of recommendations can be found in appendix 1.